English Church Architecture.

 So indeed there is, and surely only the most insouciant of ages would have been content for the church to develop in this way!
-The easternmost arch to the N. aisle, perhaps of very early thirteenth century date, is formed of an unmoulded inner order, an outer order bearing a keeled roll, and responds composed of two orders of keeled shafts with delicately carved capitals.
-(The west respond is shown below left.)
+The easternmost arch to the N. aisle, perhaps of very early thirteenth century date, is formed of an unmoulded inner order, an outer order bearing a keeled roll, and responds comprising two orders of keeled shafts with delicately carved capitals.
+(The west respond of this arch is shown below left.)
 The two-bay section of the arcade which follows to the west has a large round central pier with a scalloped capital looking scarcely later than c.
-1150, responds formed of two orders of keeled shafts with carved capitals reminiscent of waterleaf, and slightly pointed arches above, unmoulded on the inner order but bearing three-dimensional chevron around the outer order of the eastern arch and a keeled roll around the outer order of the western arch (as seen below right, in the photograph taken from the southeast), for which piece of downright contrariness there seems to be no conceivable explanation.
+1150, responds formed of two orders of keeled shafts with carved capitals reminiscent of waterleaf, generally associated with Norman-Transitional work of c.
+1180-1210, and slightly pointed arches above, unmoulded on the inner order but bearing horizontal and vertical chevron around the outer order of the eastern arch and a keeled roll around the outer order of the western arch (as seen below right, in the photograph taken from the southeast), for which piece of downright contrariness there seems to be no conceivable explanation.
 Finally, although the two separate western arches both display stopped chamfers on the inner order of the jambs, the more easterly has horizontal chevron around the outer order of the arch itself, and the western arch, only a flat chamfer.
 The tower arch leading into the N. aisle is triple-flat-chamfered, with the inner order rising from corbels.
-The S. aisle runs alongside the eastern half of the nave only, with which it communicates through a continuous three-bay arcade, yet this, too, displays a number of (admittedly lesser) differences between its piers and responds: its basic design consists of double-flat-chamfered arches supported on circular piers and semicircular responds with octagonal and semi-octagonal abaci, but the non-standard carved capitals, vary markedly, and in the case of the western pier, appear also to have had some of their carving sawn off.
-The porch, which is probably contemporary with the aisle, adjoins the westernmost bay to the south (as opposed to the west): the pointed outer doorway formed of two flat-chamfered orders beneath a hood-mould decorated with dogtooth, contrasts with the round-arched inner doorway carrying a roll and a flat chamfer.
-Presumably the latter is twelfth century in date like the re-set N. doorway, with chevron moulding around the arch and billet on the hood-mould.
+The three-bay S. aisle runs alongside the eastern half of the nave only, but the S. arcade too, displays a number of (admittedly lesser) differences between its piers and responds: its basic design consists of double-flat-chamfered arches supported on circular piers and semicircular responds with octagonal and semi-octagonal abaci, but the non-standard carved capitals vary markedly, and in the case of the western pier, appear also to have had some of their carving sawn off.
+The porch, which is probably contemporary with the S. aisle, adjoins the westernmost bay to the south (i.e. not to the west): the pointed outer doorway formed of two flat-chamfered orders beneath a hood-mould decorated with dogtooth, contrasts with the round-arched inner doorway carrying a roll and a flat chamfer.
+Presumably the latter is twelfth century work like the re-set N. doorway, with chevron moulding around the arch and billet on the hood-mould.
 The outer order of the jambs is decorated with nook-shafts with carved capitals but the trefoil-cusped arch cut into the tympanum is a later modification.
 (See the photograph of the east jamb, lower down the page.)
-Other external features of twelfth and thirteenth century date around the nave and aisles include the remains of three stepped lancets in the nave W. wall, which were probably blocked when the pitch of the roof was lowered, and several lancets in the nave S. wall, to the west of the aisle and the porch.
+Other external features of twelfth and thirteenth century date around the nave and aisles include the remains of three stepped lancets in the nave W. wall, which were probably blocked when the pitch of the roof was lowered, and several lancets in the nave S. wall, to the west of the aisle and porch.

-The relatively long chancel is lit by three lancets to the north and south, and a (restored?)
+The relatively long chancel is lit by three lancets, each to the north and south, and a (restored?)
 E. window formed of three lancet lights set inside a blank arch, with shafts at the sides and a roll moulding above, both externally and internally.
-The westernmost lancet on each side is extended down to function as a lowside window and the eastern S. lancet has a dropped sill within, forming a sedile.
+The westernmost lancet on each side is extended down to function as a lowside window and the eastern S. lancet has a dropped sill within, tp form a sedile.
 As for the post-thirteenth century insertions and additions to the church, these include the present three-light, N. aisle windows (three to the north and one to the east) with intersecting cusped tracery commensurate with c.
-1300-15, and the large Perpendicular W. window to the nave, with five lights, supermullioned tracery, a transom at the springing level, and a supertransom across the central light above.
-The clerestory and tower bell-stage are embattled and have two-light, square-headed Perpendicular windows and bell-openings of varying dimensions, suggesting they are contemporary.
+1300-15, and the large, five-light Perpendicular W. window to the nave, with a transom at the springing level and a supertransom across the central light above.
+The nave and tower are embattled above two-light, square-headed cleestory windows and bell-openings of varying dimensions, suggesting they are contemporary.
 How the tower ended in earlier times is now impossible to tell.

-Finally, the church is not rich in significant furnishings but foremost among those that are worthy of note is the large, square, late thirteenth century font (illustrated below), with tracery patterns on the faces of a bowl and more carved mouldings around on octagonal corner shafts, including cable moulding near the top.
-The most notable piece of wooden furniture is probably the settle standing against the chancel N. wall, which was considered by David Verey to have been adapted from a sixteenth century bedstead!
-Carved with linenfold panelling on the lower section of the back, it bears the inscriptions above, "Lord have mercy on us and save us" and "Lord hear our prayer and grant us mercy", together with the initials "W. M.".
+Finally, the church is not rich in significant furnishings but foremost among those that are worthy of note is the large, square, late thirteenth century font (shown below), with tracery patterns on the faces of a bowl and more carved mouldings around the octagonal corner shafts, including cable moulding near the top.
+The most notable piece of wooden furniture is probably the settle standing against the chancel N. wall, which was considered by David Verey and/or Nikolaus Pevsner to have been adapted from a sixteenth century bedstead!
+Carved with linenfold panelling on the lower section of the back, it bears the inscriptions above, 'Lord have mercy on us and save us' and 'Lord hear our prayer and grant us mercy', together with the initials 'W. M.'.